 Allow a few inches of breathing room between the trunk and mulch.

-Use Tree Blankets
+Use Tree Blankets for Protecting Trees in Winter

 Use a tree blanket to reduce any potential damage from rapid temperature changes.
 Especially on the lower parts of the trunk and lower branches.
 Younger trees are more vulnerable to issues caused by cold snaps.